tianshuocong/T3A/README.md

 - The official implementation is [here](https://github.com/matsuolab/T3A)

 - The source model is trained on CIFAR-10, the training code & checkpoints are from [here](https://github.com/huyvnphan/PyTorch_CIFAR10)

+- Try `python utility.py` to compare the utility of the source model and a T3A-based model.